 The Ivanvil dress is distinctive and maintained by strong social mores.
 Their clothing is made almost entirely of wool or leather, and is dyed either black or bleached white.
 Wearing browns or greens is considered a faux pas, perhaps because of it association with other human tribes, and reds are considered mourning colors.
 (Workmanship of Ivanvil fabrics rivals that of even dwarfish looms and in Mountain Halls such as Diamondspike or Tincrown they fetch a good price.)
 The typical Ivanvil male wears black leather boots, black wool breaches, a black leather belt with a steel dirk and perhaps a steel long sword.
 The shirt may be white or black, but often they wear a hardened black leather breastplate and either black leather bracers or gauntlets.
 When traveling the men typically wear a steal cap or small half helm.
 Depending on the season men wear either a cloak, a full cape or half cape.
 The capes may be black or white depending on the season or the task.
-I never saw an Ivanvil man wear any jewelry and their weapons, leathers and fabrics are drab and unadorned.
+The Ivanvil men I observed did not wear any jewelry and their weapons, leathers and fabrics are drab and unadorned.
 Occasionally designs will be painted on their faces or hands with red yellow or blue pigments.
 The red designs are for mourning, revenge and/or war, blue for men on seasonal holidays and yellow for personal holidays such as marriages or birthdays.